aussiebyrd/DumbBudget-Categories/README.md

 A simple, secure personal budgeting app with PIN protection.
 Track your income and expenses with a clean, modern interface.

+This fork adds/changes extra categories for expenses to index.html.

 ![image](https://github.com/user-attachments/assets/7874b23a-159f-4c93-8e5d-521c18666547)